-2 arrested after 16-year-old shot to death at Bellaire High School
+Teen charged with manslaughter in fatal shooting of Bellaire High School student

 At that point, school was scheduled to go on Wednesday as usual.
 Dr. Lathan briefly addressed the media and did not take any questions, which had one Bellaire High School parent very upset.

-“We need to go home and hug our children and tell them that we are going to keep them safe and we need principals-- we need the superintendent--to tell us what they’re going to do ensure that our children can come to school and be safe and the fact that they’re just like “Oh come back to school tomorrow, its going to be fine” This is not acceptable," explained Jonasu Wagstaff.
+“We need to go home and hug our children and tell them that we are going to keep them safe and we need principals– we need the superintendent–to tell us what they’re going to do ensure that our children can come to school and be safe and the fact that they’re just like “Oh come back to school tomorrow, its going to be fine” This is not acceptable,” explained Jonasu Wagstaff.

 Just after 8 p.m.
 Tuesday night, HISD announced that school is cancelled for Bellaire High School students on Wednesday.
 They did ask school staff to be there.